-Whether you are coming to Taiwan for a day or for three years, it can be hard getting used to a new country, and new culture, and a new way of living.
-To help you out, we have prepared this guide to help you survive and get used to this amazing country.
+Whether you are coming to Taiwan for three days or for three years, it can be hard getting used to a new country, and new culture, and a new way of living.
+To help you out, we have prepared this guide to help you survive and thrive in this amazing country.

 Basic Living Tips:

 Q: What is the power voltage used in Taiwan?

 A: 110V at 60Hz.
 This is the same power and plugs as the USA, Canada, Mexico, and Japan.

 If you are from Europe Australia, Asia, or Africa, you will need to bring a voltage converter.
 Click here to search voltage converters on Amazon.